Swaps#

 env = sig.init()

-Interest Rate Swap Instrument
+Interest Rate Swap Instrument#

-The instantiation of an interest rate swap is shown below, where a standard 6M EURIBOR IRS 30/360 semi annual a receiver (receives fixed, pays floating) is created.
+The example below shows the creation of a standard 6M EURIBOR IRS 30/360 semi annual receiver swap.

 irs_std = sig.InterestRateSwap(